 The Tarot

-Ra claimed to have visited the ancient Egyptians in an effort to assist in our development.
+Ra claimed to have visited the ancient Egyptians in an effort to assist in their development.
 Other sixth density entities have had similar missions in other parts of the world.
 Ra indicated that the message of these missions was ultimately corrupted by the humans they were designed to help.

 The Matrix and the Potentiator archetypes represent two aspects that can be used to balance Catalyst.
 The Experience archetype represents the most efficient tool for growth.
 The Significator archetype represents the most capable nature for growth.